 Revenue for these services is split depending on the type of exploitation involved and is in accordance with the splits detailed in the Key Concepts' of this Online Revenue' section.
-Examples of the major GEOL services licensed within a blanket broadcast licence are All4, BBC iPlayer, BBC Sounds, ITV Hub and My5.
+Examples of the major GEOL services licensed within a blanket broadcast licence are Channel 4 (formerly All4), BBC iPlayer, BBC Sounds, ITV X (formerly ITV Hub) and My5.